Experimenting with Protobufs generated types in Rust

 [build-dependencies]

-Then creating a minimal .proto file called src/messages.proto:
+Then created a minimal .proto file called src/messages.proto:

 syntax = "proto3";